theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.IR3Connection.md

 #### Remarks

-Must be set before the connection is opened. <xref href="ERPConnect.IR3Connection.LogDir" data-throw-if-not-resolved="false"></xref> must also be set.
+Must be set before the connection is opened. `ERPConnect.IR3Connection.LogDir` must also be set.

 ### <a id="ERPConnect_IR3Connection_PartnerRelease"></a> PartnerRelease